masforce/test-cdss-git-training-repo/training_materials/training_materials.md

 # Markdown  <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/Markdown-mark.svg/208px-Markdown-mark.svg.png" alt="drawing" width="50"/>
 Markdown is a easy way to create *HTML* documents that are simple to read.
 For more information on syntax, see the Markdown [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 - Use the Atom text editor from the command line with the keyword 'atom' followed by the filename
+- In Atom, access a live preview of the Markdown code with the command (Ctrl + shift + m)
 - Two spaces at the end of a line generates a new line in Markdown
 - Create a list by using a '-' followed by a space
 - An asterisk on either side of text will make it italic